mleonetti12/Random-Pokemon-Generator/README.md

 - Generates a unique Pokemon, ability, and moveset based on various input values
 - Able to generate off name and date, a 5 char string seed, or randomly
 - Pokemon Black and White themed GUI implemented via PyQt6
-- Queries the pokeAPI database with dex number to retrieve data on the pokemon

 # Citations:
 - All Pokemon data sourced from pokeAPI https://pokeapi.co